ludwig-ai/ludwig-docs/docs/developer_guide/add_a_combiner.md

 sequence length, type, or dimension, and validate their input features.

 In this guide we'll outline how to extend Ludwig by adding a new combiner, using the `transformer` combiner as a template.
-At a high level, a combiner melds two concepts: a "schema" (which declares the parameters of your new combiner's configuration) and a class that operates on instances of this schema.
 To add a new combiner:

 1. Define a dataclass to represent the combiner schema.
 2. Create a new combiner class inheriting from `ludwig.combiners.Combiner` or one of its subclasses.